Girishkumar-Nandakumar/KeralaTourismWebsite-AutomationSuite-Java/README.md

 📌 Demonstrated cross-tool proficiency across functional, performance, and security domains.
 📌 Developed reporting and metric analysis capabilities aligned with IEEE documentation standards.
 📌 Strengthened readiness for real-world QA projects and CI/CD environments.

+⭐ If you found this project inspiring or helpful — please give it a star on GitHub! 🌟